Halogen vs Ceramic Patio Heaters: Compared In 6 Ways

 Price is not only determined by extra features, though.
 Larger spaces require larger, more complex heaters with higher wattage, so, if you’re in need to heat up a big area, you’ll be hard-pressed to find a cheap model that can do the job well.

-That being said, while the price tag is important, it’s also essential to consider the collateral costs that each model entails.
-You will not only be paying for the initial price of the unit, but also for the cost of electricity, as well as maintenance and repairs.
+That being said, while the price tag is important, it’s also essential to consider the other costs that each model entails.
+You will not only be paying for the initial price of the unit, but also for the cost of electricity, as well as maintenance and repairs (covered below).

 Even if you buy a cheap model, you will still be spending your hard-earned money on it, so you want to make sure you’re buying quality, right?